developer-omkar-shinde/frontend-notes/JAVASCRIPT_INTERVIEW_QUESTION.md

 ## 🚀 How would you implement multiple inheritance in JavaScript?

-## 🚀 Explain the Factory, Singleton, Observer, and Decorator patterns in JavaScript.

 ## 🚀 How would you implement dependency injection in JavaScript?

 ## 🚀 What is the module pattern in JavaScript?

 ## 🚀 What are the SOLID principles, and how do they apply to JavaScript?

-## 🚀 What are the common security vulnerabilities in JavaScript?

 ## 🚀 How do you prevent Cross-Site Scripting (XSS) attacks in JavaScript?

 ## 🚀 What is Content Security Policy (CSP), and how does it protect web applications?

 ## 🚀 How do you prevent prototype pollution attacks?

-## 🚀 How would you implement a custom event emitter in JavaScript?

 ## 🚀 How would you implement a simple caching mechanism in JavaScript? ✅